-Our Schwab Intelligent Portfolios review for 2021 will provide you with much-needed insight into the robo advisor from Charles Schwab.
+Our Schwab Intelligent Portfolios review will provide you with much-needed insight into the robo advisor from Charles Schwab.
 Hopefully, this will help you decide if this Robo Advisor is right for you.

-Schwab Intelligent Portfolios was established by the Charles Schwab Corporation, a firm that has an impressive $3.25 Trillion worth of assets under management (AUM) and has been around since 1971.
+Schwab Intelligent Portfolios was established by the Charles Schwab Corporation, a firm that has an impressive $7.57 trillion (yes, with a “T”) worth of assets under management (AUM) and has been around since 1971.

 Their entry into the field of automated investing is proof that Robo Advisors should be taken seriously, as they offer low fees and great returns even without the touch of a human advisor.